saravanaj/saravanaj/README.md

 ### Hi there :wave:

-I am a full-stack, polyglot developer passionate about web, mobile and cloud technologies..
+I am a full-stack, polyglot developer passionate about web, mobile and cloud technologies.

 - 🔭 Currently working on .NET Core, Node.js, Python, Angular and AWS
 - 🌱 Learning Go, Docker, Kubernetes and architecting microservices